 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Suvarnabhumi International Airport, also known as the New Bangkok International Airport, is located in Samut Prakan Province, 25 kilometres east of Bangkok.
 Suvarnabhumi International Airport is the main airport for international and domestic flights for Bangkok.
 Don Mueang airport, located 24 kilometres north of Bangkok, is used for domestic and international flights.
 Australians should be aware of the airport they will use and ensure there is sufficient transit time if arriving and departing from different airports.
-The distance between these two airports is 47 kilometers and the driving time can be up to two hours depending on traffic conditions.
-Details of airports in Thailand can be found at the website of Airports of Thailand.
+The distance between these two airports is 47 kilometres and the driving time can be up to two hours depending on traffic conditions.

 Service counters at Suvarnabhumi and Don Mueang International Airports may provide information on transport to the city and hotels.